 Preparing a Test Machine To Run a Debug Executable

-To prepare a computer to test the debug version of an application that is built with Visual C++, you have to deploy debug versions of the Visual C++ library DLLs that the application depends on.
-To identify which DLLs have to be deployed, follow the steps in Understanding Dependencies of a Visual C++ Application.
-Typically, debug versions of Visual C++ library DLLs have names that end in "d"; for example, the debug version of msvcr100.dll is named msvcr100d.dll.
+To prepare a computer to test the debug version of an application built with Visual C++ you need to deploy debug versions of Visual C++ libraries that the application depends on.
+To identify what libraries have to be deployed, follow the steps outlined in Understanding Dependencies of a Visual C++ Application.
+Debug versions of Visual C++ library DLLs usually have names that end in "d"; for example, the debug version of the CRT DLL msvcr100.dll is named msvcr100d.dll.

-Debug versions of an application are not redistributable, and debug versions of the Visual C++ library DLLs are not redistributable.
-You may deploy debug versions of applications and Visual C++ DLLs only to your other computers, for the sole purpose of debugging and testing the applications on a computer that does not have Visual Studio installed.
-For more information, see Redistributing Visual C++ Files.
+Debug versions of an application are not redistributable and none of the debug versions of the various Visual C++ dynamic-link libraries (DLLs) are redistributable.
+Debug versions of an application and Visual C++ libraries can only be deployed to another computer internal to your development site for the sole purpose of debugging and testing your application on a computer that does not have Visual C++ 2010 installed.
+For more information please see, Redistributing Visual C++ Files.

-There are three ways to deploy debug versions of Visual C++ library DLLs together with the debug version of an application.
+There are two ways of deploying debug versions of Visual C++ libraries along with the debug version of an application:

-Install a particular Visual C++ DLL for the application by using files that are provided in the \Program Files\Microsoft Visual Studio <version>\VC\Redist\debug_nonredist\ directory.
+Install a particular Visual C++ DLL for the application using files provided in the Program Files\Microsoft Visual Studio v10.0\VC\Redist\debug_nonredist directory.

-For remote debugging of your application on another computer, you have to deploy debug versions of Visual C++ library DLLs as shared side-by-side assemblies.
-You can use either a Setup project or Windows Installer to install corresponding merge modules.
-After Visual C++ DLLs are installed, you can run a remote debugger on a network share.
-For more information about remote debugging, see How to: Set Up Remote Debugging.
+For remote debugging your application on another computer, you have to deploy debug versions of Visual C++ libraries as shared side-by-side assemblies.
+You may either use Setup projects or Windows Installer to install corresponding merge modules using the steps described above.
+After Visual C++ libraries are installed you may run a remote debugger off a network share.
+For more information on remote debugging, please see How to: Set Up Remote Debugging.